crowsonkb/k-diffusion/README.md

 # k-diffusion

 An implementation of [Elucidating the Design Space of Diffusion-Based Generative Models](https://arxiv.org/abs/2206.00364) (Karras et al., 2022) for PyTorch.
+The patching method in [Improving Diffusion Model Efficiency Through Patching](https://arxiv.org/abs/2207.04316) is implemented as well.

 **This repo is a work in progress** (models may break on later versions, script options may change).